Packing List for Holiday

 Most people roll up their clothes before to put it in the backpack trying to save space.
 But we use packing-cubes arranging clothes in one, toiletries in another one and so on.

-In the top, we always put the toiletry bag, first aid kit, and of course, things that we could need to use frequently, such as sun lotion, sunglasses, snacks! (to eat something in the first hours of the trip).
+Over the top, we always put the toiletry bag, first aid kit, and of course, things that we could need to use frequently, such as sun lotion, sunglasses, snacks! (to eat something in the first hours of the trip).
 Also don’t forget to bring water in a disposable mineral water bottle if is possible.

 When we bring a hand bag, we put in here the documents, purse with the money and credit cards, mobile phone and charger, glasses, tissues… Or else, we could put all of these in one of the exterior pockets on the top of the backpack.